Interurban multiple unit: 120 series

 In 1999, four 120 series units were ordered for the Airtrain line to Brisbane Airport.

 They entered service in 2001, fitted with high-backed seats with a head cushion as an extension as the seat design is based on the SMU 220s, one toilet per unit and luggage racks in different configurations due to the interior design differences to its predecessor.
 The 100 series and 120 series are interoperable, and used to operate together in revenue service as six-car units, but no longer do so due to electrical and mechanical differences.

 The 120 series were the final batch of trains manufactured by Walkers Limited before being absorbed by Downer Group, Maryborough in partnership with ADtranz, which was likewise taken over by Bombardier.

 160 series

 In 2004, Queensland Rail ordered sixteen 160 series units to provide extra rolling stock in conjunction with the upgrade and duplication of the Gold Coast line.
 The 160 series were manufactured by Downer EDI Rail, Maryborough in partnership with Bombardier Transportation.
-These trains are similar in design to the Transperth B-series train, V/Line VLocity DMU & Adelaide Metro 4000 Series with alterations to the headlights to complement with the rest of the Citytrain fleet.
+These trains are similar in design to the Transperth B-series EMU, V/Line VLocity DMU, and Adelaide Metro 4000 class EMU trains with alterations to the headlights to complement with the rest of the Citytrain fleet.
 These trains are interoperable with the 260 series Suburban Multiple Units as they have almost identical specifications.

 In early 2007, during safety checks, it was discovered that air-conditioning units on the trains were 10 millimetres too wide for the loading gauge.

 On 28 May 2007, the first of the new IMUs entered service on the Gold Coast line.

-Most IMU160 services on the Gold Coast have been superseded by the faster New Generation Rollingstock.